 The Systems Integrator shall coordinate all system database requirements with the USPS and build the system database for the host server and workstations.
 At a minimum the Systems Integrator shall:

-Provide worksheets to the USPS with requested database information a minimum of four (4) weeks prior to anticipated system startup.
+Provide worksheets to the USPS with requested database information a minimum of 4 weeks prior to anticipated system startup.

 Load all system device names and system addresses.